vextabit/binance-api-java/README.md

 *WATCH OUT*. newClientOrderId is your identifier of the two-leg trade.
 In order to distinguish between limit_maker and stop_loss part you need to set individual client ids for these legs at creation time (limitClientOrderId, stopClientOrderId).
 Beware however that when an oco stop happens the limit_maker leg order update will come without your client id, it will only contain binance generated numeric orderId (which you can re-query and get your clientOrderId anyway).
 This is the case with all cancel events - they will not have your own id, but binance orderId instead.

+### Isolated margin trading

+If you want to play short or just want to trade long with leverage you might want to create an isolated margin account for a selected pair / borrow some asset and sell it.
+Later you will re-buy it at a lower price and repay the debt.
+You can use `com.binance.api.client.BinanceApiClientFactory.newAsyncIsolatedMarginRestClient()` for this purpose.
+It contains all methods you may need to create isolated margin accounts and create isolated margin trades and borrow / repay debts.
+If you want to listen to order or account state changes use the `com.binance.api.client.BinanceApiAsyncIsolatedMarginClient.startUserDataStream(String, BinanceApiCallback<ListenKey>)` to start a data stream for a specific isolated margin account.
+Then use the obtained key with user data websocket (`com.binance.api.client.BinanceApiWebSocketClient.onUserDataUpdateEvent(String, BinanceApiCallback<UserDataUpdateEvent>)`) to subscribe to notifications.

 ### More examples
 An extensive set of examples, covering most aspects of the API, can be found at https://github.com/joaopsilva/binance-java-api/tree/master/src/test/java/com/binance/api/examples.